Call-for-Code/Project-Sample/README.md

 - [Watson Machine Learning](https://cloud.ibm.com/catalog/services/watson-machine-learning) - Watson Machine Learning is used in conjuction with WatsonX AI for content generation.

 ### Solution architecture

-REPLACE THIS EXAMPLE WITH YOUR OWN, OR REMOVE THIS EXAMPLE

 Diagram and step-by-step description of the flow of our solution: